pumpkin-py/pumpkin-py/docs/development/translations.rst

 - If it is command help, it should not end with a period.
 - If the embed content or help is one or more sentences, it should end with a period.

-Translated strings are stored in `po` files.
+Translated strings are stored in ``po``-like files (with extension ``.popie``.

-To update them, run
+They should be updated automatically by pre-commit when you change the English text.
+However, if you want to trigger it manually, install the ``pumpkin-tools`` package and run the tool ``popie``:

 .. code-block:: bash

-	python3 po_pie.py modules/base
-	# or other module that needs updating
+	python3 -m pip install git+https://github.com/pumpkin-py/pumpkin-tools.git
+	popie <list of directories or files>

-All modules define the translation function on top of the file, and you should too:
+All modules define the translation function on top:

 .. code-block:: python3

 	from core import i18n

 	_ = i18n.Translator("repo/module").translate
+	# Set the "repo/module" to match the name of your repository and module

 	...